Lady Gregory (1852-1932)

 Lady Gregory eventually began writing plays on her own, and, for many years after the Abbey's founding, these were some of the theatre's most popular productions.
 Standout works include The Rising of the Moon (1903), in which Gregory shows remarkable understanding of and sympathy with the Nationalist cause for someone from a Unionist Big House background; Spreading the News (1904), in which she lampoons the rural Irish hunger for gossip; and McDonough's Wife (1913), which builds to a crescendo in which an ornery and proud piper pays eloquent and moving tribute to his late spouse, Irish folk traditions, and Galway city.

 Gregory's masterpiece is Grania (1912), a re-telling of the Diarmuid and Gráinne legend in which she reflects once again on her affair with Blunt.
 Yeats's dislike for the play, combined (possibly) with her reluctance to publicly stage such personally-revealing material in Ireland, resulted in the play not being produced at the Abbey at the time of composition.
-While this is deeply regrettable, it is arguably more disturbing that Abbey has still not staged this important and stellar work – even for its 2004 centenary celebrations or its 2016 “Waking the Nation” (1916 centenary) programme.
+Indeed, as hard as it may be to believe, the play will only have its Irish professional premiere in the autumn of 2024, when it will be the Abbey's contribution to the annual Dublin Theatre Festival.
+This Grania production confirms that contemporary theatremakers are, at long last, rejecting the decades-long, misogynistic attempts to malign Gregory's excellent dramatic output: since 2020, her plays have been produced by high-profile makers such as the Irish Repertory Theatre, Druid Theatre Company, Joe Devlin's Directions Out Theatre Company, and Paul Brennan's Doorknockers Theatre Company.

 Plays